axiomiety/c4c_t4i/README.md

 Use `npm run tests` or `mocha`.

+## MongoDB

+### With Docker

+If you're using a Mac, there are some caveats as Docker needs to run inside a VM - meaning if you're trying to access the docker container *outside* of the VM (say by doing all your dev work *inside* a VM), you'll need to play around with port forwarding etc... @sharma-shweta has some more information.

+### Importing sample objects

+We don't want to write schemas by hand - really.
+Use something like `$ mongoimport --jsonArray -d t4i -c questionset --file utils/dbobjects/question_set.json` to import the data directly into mongo.

 # Outstanding tasks

 - [ ] use `nodemon` to automatically pick up changes to `db-api`